rtymchyk/babel-plugin-extract-text/README.md

 ```

 ## Setup
+First: `npm install babel-extract-gettext babel-plugin-syntax-jsx`

+Then, in babel configuration:
+`{ plugins: ['syntax-jsx', ['babel-extract-gettext', options]] }`

-You must use the `syntax-jsx` plugin along with this one to be able to extract strings from JSX (React).
-See example above.
+`babel-plugin-syntax-jsx` plugin is required only if you want to extract strings from JSX (React).

-#### Plugin Configurations
+#### Options
-This plugin allows a number of options to be passed:
+This plugin allows a number of configurations to be passed:
 - `outputFile`: Output PO file (default `strings.po`)
 - `includeReference`: File name reference for PO entries (default `false`).
 May help clean up diffs for the PO file.
+- `baseDir`: Root directory of project.
+Everything up to and including this will be stripped from entry references.
 - `charset`: Character set for the PO (default `UTF-8`)
 - `headers`: Object indicating all PO headers to include (default none).
 - `component`/`function`: Objects customizing the extraction for component/function respectively.
 This includes the React component name to look for, the function names, and so on.
-See https://github.com/rtymchyk/babel-extract-gettext/blob/master/arguments.js#L6 for all defaults.
+See the [default arguments](https://github.com/rtymchyk/babel-extract-gettext/blob/master/arguments.js) for more details.

 ## Next Steps
 1. <strong>How do I get these React components/functions to actually translate strings?</strong>